-Mr Selby is the Chair of the board of directors of the Manager and an independent director.
+Mr Selby is the Chair of our board of directors and an independent director.
 He brings a wealth of experience from his 37-year career with PricewaterhouseCoopers, of which 25 years has been as a partner in advisory and assurance.
-John has experience across a range of industries, including the financial services industry and, in the more recent past, has taken on a number of governance roles in various industries.
+John has experience across a range of industries, including the financial services industry and in a number of governance roles.

-Melanie Sharon Templeton, Wellington (Independent Director).
+Melanie Templeton, Wellington (Independent Director).

-Bachelor of Business Information - Marketing and Communications
+Bachelor of Business Information - Marketing and Communications, Member of NZ Institute of Directors

-Ms Templeton is a director on the board of directors of the Manager and an independent director.
-She has a strong background in governance, risk and assurance and regulatory compliance as well as significant experience in financial services, specifically around fintech and retail banking.
+Ms Templeton is an independent director on our board of directors and has a strong background in governance, risk and assurance and regulatory compliance as well as significant experience in financial services, specifically around fintech and retail banking.

-Bruce Adrian Edgar, Wellington (Director).
+Bruce Edgar, Wellington (Director).